-New buildings proposed within a conservation area need Planning Permission.
-The design and choice of material should take account of the site and the character of surrounding buildings and spaces.

-Pre-application advice may be sought in advance of finalising or submitting any proposals and the links to the guidance and forms are found on the following web page:

-https://www.dumgal.gov.uk/article/15327/P lanning-advice-and-enquiries https://www.gov.scot/publications/guidanc e-householder-permitted-developmentrights-9781780456836/

-The Scottish Government has produced guidance on Householder Permitted Development Rights

-2011 Moffat aerial view mainly showing High Street and Academy Road

-Character Appraisal and Management Plan: Policy Context and Purpose

-Since the 1990s it has been recognised that historic buildings and the wider heritage make a very significant, positive contribution to the identity of places, and to the economy and regeneration, especially in town settings.
+Character Appraisal and Management Plan: Policy Context and Purpose Since the 1990s it has been recognised that historic buildings and the wider heritage make a very significant, positive contribution to the identity of places, to regeneration and to the economy, especially in town settings.
 Many communities now regret the loss of character of streets in old towns where improvements to living standards could have been carried out more sensitively.
-Keeping local historic character is an important part of a community's sense of place and supports many wider initiatives investment leading to regeneration.
-The accumulation of small, unsympathetic changes to building elevations and alterations to architectural elements can gradually erode the character of the buildings and historic places which are sensitive to change.
-To make sure that the positive effects of investment in buildings and spaces within historic places are longterm, it is necessary to sensitively maintain and manage historic character.
+Keeping local historic character is an important part of a community's sense of place.
+It also supports many wider investment initiatives leading to regeneration.
+Alterations to architectural elements and the accumulation of unsympathetic, small changes to building elevations can gradually erode the character of individual buildings and groups in sensitive, historic places.
+For the positive effects of investment in buildings and spaces within historic places to be long-term, it is necessary to sensitively maintain and manage historic character.
 30% of Scotland's population resides in small towns with a population between 2,000 and 20,000.
 Survey results from 33 small towns, in 20 local authority areas, were included in the Scottish Small Towns Report 2007-2013.
 The report found that run-down built fabric and inappropriate change to historic buildings has contributed to the economic decline of the towns that were surveyed.
 The report led to a number of initiatives, one of which is to address the backlog of investment in the historic fabric and character of small towns in order to support economic regeneration.
 There are examples across Scotland and Europe where heritage led regeneration has brought significant benefits to the economy and the environment and where attention to detail has been of great importance in achieving that benefit.

-National Planning Policy

-Scotland's National Planning Framework 3 [NPF3] 2014 and Scottish Planning Policy [SPP] 2014 recognise that cultural heritage contributes to the economy, cultural identity and quality of life in Scotland.
+National Planning Policy Scotland's National Planning Framework 3 [NPF3] 2014 and Scottish Planning Policy [SPP] 2014 recognise that historic culture contributes to the economy, cultural identity and quality of life in Scotland.
 By encouraging maintenance and enhancement of historic places, the planning system can help make Scotland successful and sustainable and meet the goals of national policy including 'Valuing the Historic Environment'.
 SPP sets out that development within or outwith conservation areas which will impact on a conservation area, should preserve or enhance its appearance, character or setting.
 It includes a presumption to retain buildings rather than permit demolition, where they make a positive contribution to the character of the conservation area; and, that conservation area appraisals should inform development management decisions.
-(SPP 2014, paragraphs 143 & 144)

-SPP recognises the historic environment as a key cultural and economic asset and a source of inspiration that should be seen as integral to creating successful places.
+(SPP 2014, paragraphs 143 & 144) SPP recognises the historic environment as a key cultural and economic asset and a source of inspiration that should be seen as integral to creating successful places.
 Culture-led regeneration is considered capable of having a profound impact on the well-being of a community in terms of the physical look and feel of a place and can also attract visitors, which in turn can bolster the local economy and sense of pride or ownership.
-(SPP 2014, paragraph 136)

-According to the Scottish Government's Planning Advice Note PAN71: Conservation Area Management, 2004, when effectively managed, conservation areas can anchor thriving communities, sustain cultural heritage, generate wealth and prosperity and add to quality of life.
+(SPP 2014, paragraph 136) According to the Scottish Government's Planning Advice Note PAN71: Conservation Area Management, 2004, when effectively managed, conservation areas can anchor thriving communities, sustain cultural heritage, generate wealth and prosperity and add to quality of life.
 The legislation and advice for conservation areas does not seek to prevent development and change but is aimed at securing greater economic benefits from the historic environment whilst ensuring that it is cared for, protected and enhanced for the benefit of our own and future generations.